 One commentary I read this morning also mentioned this theme of “the child” (present even in ancient literature) and went on to observe that “Moses has ‘hero’ written all over him.”

 The other important metaphor lost on many readers is the fact that Moses is so named by Pharaoh’s daughter because she “drew him out of the water.”
 This is yet another theme throughout the Great Story.
 Out of the water, Noah and his family are saved and given God’s promise in the rainbow.
 Out of the water, Jonah arrives in Ninevah to prophetically lead its citizens to repent.
 Out of the water, Paul arrives at Malta.
 Out of the water, Elisha miraculously proclaims his arrival as Elijah’s successor, and it is out the water turned to wine that Jesus miraculously signals the beginning of His ministry.
-Moses will eventually his people out of the water of the Red Sea towards the Promised Land.
+Moses will eventually lead his people out of the water of the Red Sea towards the Promised Land.
 Out of the water of the Jordan River, Joshua will lead those people into the Promised Land.
 Out of the water of that same river, John the Baptist will lead people to repentance and proclaim Jesus the Messiah.
 It is out of the water of baptism that followers of Jesus are metaphorically washed of sin and set on the path of new life in the footsteps of Jesus.
-It is out of the water of life Jesus promises to give His followers that a thirsty soul is eternally quenched:
+It is out of the Water of Life Jesus that promises to eternally quench the thirsty souls of His followers:

 “Everyone who drinks this water will get thirsty again and again.
 Anyone who drinks the water I give will never thirst—not ever.
 The water I give will be an artesian spring within, gushing fountains of endless life.”John 4:19 (MSG)